 Consideration Importance Details Insurance Impact

-Locking in Low Premiums High Life insurance premiums increase with age - typically by 6-8% per year of age at application.
-A 25-year-old applying for $500,000 of term life cover could pay roughly half what a 40-year-old pays for the same policy.
-Some policies offer level premiums that stay fixed, though the initial cost is higher.
+Locking in Low Premiums High Life insurance premiums increase with age, typically by 6-8% per year of age at application.
+A 25-year-old applying for $500,000 of term life cover could pay roughly half what a 40-year-old pays for an identical policy.
+Some policies offer level premiums that remain fixed, though the initial outlay is higher than stepped premiums.
 Applying early locks in your age-based premium rate.
-Even if your health changes later, existing cover continues at the original rate as long as premiums are paid.
-This is one of the strongest financial arguments for getting cover young.
+Even if your health deteriorates later, existing cover continues at the original rate as long as premiums are paid.
+This represents one of the strongest financial arguments for obtaining cover while young.

 Limited Financial Dependents Lower priority Many young adults in their 20s do not yet have dependents who rely on their income.
 Without a partner, children, or mortgage, the immediate need for a large life insurance payout may be limited.
-However, situations change quickly - and applying after a health event can be difficult or expensive.
-A smaller level of cover ($100,000-250,000) may be appropriate now, with the option to increase later.
-Some policies include future insurability options that let you increase cover without new medical underwriting when major life events occur.
+That said, circumstances can shift quickly, and applying after a health event becomes difficult or costly.
+A smaller level of cover ($100,000-250,000) may be appropriate now, with the option to scale up later.
+Many policies include future insurability options that allow you to increase cover without fresh medical underwriting when major life events occur, such as marriage or buying a home.

-Income Protection Gap High ACC covers 80% of your income if you are injured in an accident, but provides nothing if you cannot work due to illness (cancer, mental health conditions, chronic disease).
-For young adults building their careers, losing income due to illness can be financially devastating, especially with limited savings.
-Income protection insurance typically covers 75% of your gross income for a specified benefit period (2 years, 5 years, or to age 65).
-Premiums for young, healthy adults are relatively low - often $30-60 AUD per month for meaningful cover.
+Income Protection Gap High While Medicare covers hospital and GP costs, it does nothing to replace your lost wages if illness or injury prevents you from working.
+For young adults building their careers with limited savings, losing income due to a serious illness like cancer or a mental health crisis can be financially devastating.
+Disability Support Pension provides only a minimal safety net and has strict eligibility criteria.
+Income protection insurance typically covers up to 75% of your pre-disability income for a specified benefit period (2 years, 5 years, or to age 65).
+Premiums for young, healthy adults are relatively affordable, often $40-80 AUD per month for meaningful cover depending on your occupation class.

-Mental Health Considerations Important Mental health conditions - including anxiety, depression, and stress-related disorders - are increasingly common among young Australians.
-The Beyond Blue reports that young adults have some of the highest rates of psychological distress in Australia.
-Existing mental health conditions can affect insurance applications.
+Mental Health Considerations Important Mental health conditions including anxiety, depression, and stress-related disorders are increasingly prevalent among young Australians.
+Beyond Blue reports that young adults aged 18-24 have some of the highest rates of psychological distress in the country.
+Existing mental health diagnoses can significantly affect insurance applications.
 Applying before a mental health diagnosis typically results in standard terms.
 If you already have a diagnosed condition, some insurers may apply exclusions for mental health-related claims or charge a loading.
-Disclosing your full medical history honestly is essential - non-disclosure can void your policy entirely.
+Disclosing your full medical history honestly is essential, as non-disclosure can void your policy entirely at claim time.

 Disclaimer: The consideration levels shown are general assessments for informational purposes only.
 Individual circumstances vary significantly.
-Information is based on publicly available data from the FMA, MoneySmart, and Australian insurance provider disclosures.
+Information is based on publicly available data from Moneysmart, APRA, and Australian insurance provider disclosures.
 For personalised guidance, consult a licensed financial adviser.

 Life Insurance Providers for Young Adults

-These Australian life insurance providers offer term life and income protection policies suitable for young adults.
+These Australian life insurance providers offer term life and income protection policies well-suited to young adults.
 Compare features and find the right fit.

 Income protection with agreed value